 The Decision-Maker will allow witnesses who have relevant information to appear at a portion of the hearing in order to respond to specific questions from the Decision-Maker and the parties and the witnesses will then be excused.
-The Investigator(s) may remain present for the duration of the hearing.

 26. Joint Hearings